Submit Article

 What Was the Outcome?

-The High Court allowed the defendant's appeal and set aside the interlocutory judgment entered against the defendant for breach of the order.
-The court found that no valid consent unless order had been entered into between the parties, and that the assistant registrar's interpretation of the order was not decisive.
+The High Court allowed the defendant's appeal.
+The court set aside the interlocutory judgment that had been entered against the defendant for the purported breach of the 14 June 2005 order.
+The court's decision was based on the finding that no valid "consent unless order" had been formed, as there was no objective evidence of a meeting of the minds regarding the "unless" sanction.

 Why Does This Case Matter?